 However, while the earlier variations of the automatic transmission failed, it sparked an evolution in engine design in the form of a variable system.
 The WellBike used two adjustable pulleys as opposed to the Rudge’s one.
 The new bike was not only an automatic design, but it was also a folding bike that was intended to be parachuted to troops during World War II.
 However, because the war ended before production reach full-tilt, the bikes never got off the ground (quite literally).
 Although, the technology that made the WellBike so appealing in the first place eventually became the foundation of today’s Continuously Variable Transmission or CVT engines.
 This engines became standard in the designs of scooters, Vespas, snowmobiles and mopeds, even finding their ways into cars, like the Mini and Fiat 500.
 Unfortunately, CVT engines are bulky and somewhat heavy when compared to conventional motorcycle engines, meaning that unless a rider had a Harley or large Touring, then the engines weren’t practical for most bikers.
 Although, with modern electronics and capabilities, there are growing possibilities for commercially successful self-shifting motorcycles.

-Evolution of Electronics
+Honda NC00X DCT and the Evolution of Electronics

 While original automatic systems were bulky and impractical, modern designs are making room for the comfort and ease of self-shifting designs.
 For example, the Honda CTX700 DCT uses a clutch that is computer-controlled.
 Therefore, while the six-speed gearbox is the same as a traditional bike, there is no torque converter or belt because everything is electronically shifted.
 Although this technology might seem new and exciting, it has also been around for some time, appearing most notably in professional drag races.
 See, while there are hard-nosed traditionalists who will never accept an automatic transmission on their bike, professional drag bike racers understand that technology has its place and provides certain advantages as well.